88-degrees/Book-of-Changes/appendix01s2.md

 2. The conclusion of paragraph 2 is, literally, 'The king indeed is in the middle.'
 This does not mean, as some say, that the king is in the middle of the temple, but that his mind or heart is exactly set on the central truth of what is right and good.

-The upper trigram Sun represents both wind and wood.
-To explain the meaning of Hwan, the significance of wind is taken; the writer here seizes on that of wood, as furnishing materials for a boat in which the great stream can be crossed.
+The upper trigram **Xùn ☴** represents both wind and wood.
+To explain the meaning of [**Huàn ䷺**](e6b6a3huan.md), the significance of wind is taken; the writer here seizes on that of wood, as furnishing materials for a boat in which the great stream can be crossed.

 <a name="fn_184"></a>[262:LX](#fr_184) Paragraph 1.
 See what is said on the Text of the Thwan.

-p.
-263

-'Its course will come to an end' is the opposite of the intimation in Kieh of progress and attainment.
+'Its course will come to an end' is the opposite of the intimation in [**Jié ䷻**](e88a82jie.md) of progress and attainment.

-In paragraph 3 the writer re-turns to this intimation of the figure:--by the attributes of the trigrams; by the appropriate positions of lines 4 and 5; and boy the central and correct place of 5.
+In paragraph 3 the writer re-turns to this intimation of the figure: -- by the attributes of the trigrams; by the appropriate positions of lines 4 and 5; and boy the central and correct place of 5.

 Paragraph 4 illustrates the importance of doing things according to rule by reference to the operations of nature and the enactments and institutions of sage rulers.

 <a name="fn_185"></a>[263:LXI](#fr_185)

 1. The structure of the lineal figure which is here insisted on has been pointed out in explaining the Thwan.
-On what is further said as to the attributes of the trigrams and their effect, Khăng-žze observes:--'We have in the sincerity shown in the upper trigram superiors condescending to those below them in accordance with their peculiarities, and we have in that of the lower those below delighted to follow their superiors.
+On what is further said as to the attributes of the trigrams and their effect, Khăng-žze observes: -- 'We have in the sincerity shown in the upper trigram superiors condescending to those below them in accordance with their peculiarities, and we have in that of the lower those below delighted to follow their superiors.
 The combination of these two things leads to the transformation of the country and state.'

 2. Paragraph 2.
-The two divided lines in the middle of the figure are supposed to give the semblance of an empty boat, and an p.
-264 empty boat, it is said (with doubtful truth), is not liable to be upset.
+The two divided lines in the middle of the figure are supposed to give the semblance of an empty boat, and an [p.
+264](#p-264) empty boat, it is said (with doubtful truth), is not liable to be upset.
 The trigram Sun symbolises both wind and wood.

 A good commentary on paragraph 3 is supplied in many passages of 'the Doctrine of the Mean,' e. g. chap.
-20. 18:--'Sincerity is the way of Heaven.
+20. 18: -- 'Sincerity is the way of Heaven.
 The attainment of sincerity is the way of men.'

 <a name="fn_186"></a>[264:LXII](#fr_186) Paragraph 1.
 That the small lines exceed the others appears at a glance.
 The intimation of progress and attainment is less clear.
-Compare the first paragraph of Appendix I to hexagram 33.
+Compare the first paragraph of [Appendix I](#p-240) to hexagram 33 ䷠.

-'The requirements of the time' in paragraph 2 cannot make p.
-265 right wrong or wrong right; but they may modify the conventional course to be taken in any particular case.
+'The requirements of the time' in paragraph 2 cannot make [p.
+265](#p-265) right wrong or wrong right; but they may modify the conventional course to be taken in any particular case.

 It is easy to explain paragraphs 3 and 4, but what is said in them carries no conviction to the mind.